maxdemaio/my-spaced-repetition/README.md

 ------

 - Make sure you have [Node.js](http://nodejs.org) installed.
-- Clone the repo and create your word list (see `cardsExample.json`)
+- Clone the repo and create your word list (see `example.json`)
-- Navigate to `spaced.js` and change the language variable to "Example"
 - On the command line run:
-    - `node spaced.js`
+    - `node spaced.js example`

+- Note: You can either specify the name of the deck via the command line or change the default language variable and just run `node space.js`

 Add cards via the command line
 ------

 - If you prefer to add cards via the command line rather than editting the raw JSON file you can run:
-    - `node addCards.js`
+    - `node addCards.js example`

+- Note: You can either specify the name of the deck via the command line or change the default language variable and just run `node addCards.js`

 Here you will be able to add new cards to a specified deck.
 You can also provide examples (delimited by underscores).
 Each example will be shown along with the answer in spaced repetition practice.